 Odorous organic materials should never be put "on" a continuous compost pile.
 They should always be put "into" the pile.
-This means moving the cover material aside using a compost tool, such as a hay fork, digging a depression into the top center of the pile, and then adding the organic material, which may be toilet material or kitchen material or even animal mortalities.
+This means moving the cover material aside using a compost tool, such as a hay fork, digging a depression into the top center of the pile, then adding the organic material, which may be toilet material or kitchen material.
 Clean materials such as weeds, leaves, grass, etc., can be used as cover materials.
 However, any substance that may attract flies or emit odor should always be fed into continuous compost piles and should never deposited on top of the pile.
-When these simple rules are followed, all food scrap materials can be added to the humanure compost, including all meat, bones, fat and animal mortalities (entire small dead animals such as chickens, ducks, etc. - larger animals may require special treatment prior to composting).
+When these simple rules are followed, all food scrap materials can be added to the humanure compost, including all meat, bones, fat, even animal mortalities or entire dead animals.
 There is absolutely no need to segregate meat or any animal material from a humanure compost system.

-Figure 10 shows the author's garden in Pennsylvania, USA - it has benefited from humanure compost for 30 continuous years.
+Figure 5 shows the author's garden in Pennsylvania, USA - it has benefited from humanure compost for 30 continuous years.
 This location receives slightly more than one meter of precipitation per year with seasonal temperatures ranging from a low of -34 degrees C to a high of 40 degrees C. This garden fed a family with six children over three decades.
 Primary cover materials used in this humanure compost system included local sawdust from sawmills where trees are cut into boards, plus straw, leaves, weeds, and grass.
 All household food scraps are included in the compost system, as is all urine, toilet paper, and animal byproducts including small dead animals (ducks, chickens, possums).
 Temperatures in this compost system, measured by Reotemp compost thermometers, reach 45-55 degrees C and continuously maintain that range, except during cold winter months, as long as fresh material continues to be added to the compost at least weekly.

-Austin, Texas, Direct Deposit System

-In July, 2009, the city of Austin, Texas, approved a direct-deposit humanure toilet for residential purposes.
-This type of humanure toilet has a larger footprint than those already illustrated in this paper.
-It is not portable because the toilet material is deposited directly into a compost bin underneath the toilet, which limits where the toilet can be located.
+Austin, Texas, Direct Deposit System -- In July, 2009, the city of Austin, Texas, approved a direct-deposit humanure toilet for residential purposes.
+This type of humanure toilet has a larger footprint and is not portable because the toilet material is deposited directly into a compost bin underneath the toilet.
 The double bin system allows one bin to fill for a period of time, then age while the second bin fills up.
 Again, a carbon-based cover material (in this case, sawdust) is used to balance the nitrogen and the moisture in the toilet.
 Presumably, thermophilic conditions will develop, although this has yet to be confirmed in this new project.
-Figure 11 shows the Austin toilet.
+Figure 6 shows the Austin toilet.

-New York Pallet Bin System

-Humanure sanitation has been utilized in the state of New York, USA, at a natural building conference for the past few years.
-The collection system utilizes 20-liter plastic toilet receptacles and the compost bins are made from wood shipping pallets turned on their sides.
-Cover materials include local sawdust in the toilet and local hay or straw in the bins.
+New York Pallet Bin System - Humanure sanitation has been utilized in the state of New York, USA, at a natural building conference for the past few years.
+The collection system utilizes 20-liter plastic receptacles and the compost bins are made from wood shipping pallets turned on their sides.
+Cover materials include local sawdust in the toilet and local hay in the bins.
 Thermophilic conditions have been consistently observed in the compost, based on compost thermometer readings.
 About 100-150 people are served by this system over a period of a week at a time.
-Figure 12 shows the compost bins used in this system.
+Figure 7 shows the compost bins used in system.